FlyingJester/TurboSphere/README.md

 Secondly, this only works on Linux and Windows, and only in 64-bit builds.
 That's just how AMD's libM is.

 Profiling TurboSphere has shown performance improvements of up to 6 percent on Linux 64-bit when using AMD's libm instead of the GNU libm.
-TurboSphere is designed to make it very simple to switch, even ''after it has been compiled''.
+TurboSphere is designed to make it very simple to switch, even _after it has been compiled_.

 Just download AMDlibM from AMD (I can't link dirctly to the page for it...legal reasons), copy the shared library into the bin/Release folder, and start TurboSphere.
 You should get a message in the terminal saying that it is using amd libm.
 There you are, 1-5 percent performance improvement just by copying a file!

-Note that it seems to be legal to redistribute the shared library with TurboSphere, but it isn't because I am not a laywer.
-I can't say for certain if it is legal a copy of amdlibm to be distributed with TurboSphere.
+Note that it seems to be legal to redistribute the shared library with TurboSphere, but this isn't done because I am not a laywer.
+I can't say for certain if it is legal for a copy of amdlibm to be distributed with TurboSphere.
 The license seems to allow all this, but I will not risk it.

 You probably will want to review the license for AMD's libM before distributing it with any game made for TurboSphere.